 c.
 Consideration for all appointed positions will be given based on the following:

 (1) experience (2) length of membership in the organization (3) involvement in the organization.
-All candidates must be members in good standing as defined in Article 3.2
+All candidates must be members in good standing as defined in Article 3 #.2

 Qualifications of officers: